 See our Candidate Expense Limits page for more details.

-The Ministry of Municipal Affairs and Housing and the Ministry of Education are responsible for determining expense limits.
+The Ministry of Municipal Affairs, the Ministry of Education and the Ministry of Indigenous Relations and Reconciliation are responsible for determining expense limits.
 They are provided to Elections BC once they are calculated and published on the Elections BC website.

 The expense limits established for the 2018 General Local Elections apply to local by-elections until the next general local elections scheduled for 2022.